OpenBB-finance/OpenBB/website/content/terminal/forecast/_index.md

-                        Learning rate during training. (default: 0.001) --residuals           Show the residuals for the model. (default: False) --forecast-only       Do not plot the hisotorical data without forecasts. (default: False) -h, --help            show this help message (default: False) --export EXPORT       Export figure into png, jpg, pdf, svg (default: )
+                        Learning rate during training. (default: 0.001) --residuals           Show the residuals for the model. (default: False) --forecast-only       Do not plot the hisotorical data without forecasts. (default: False) --use_gpu             Whether or not to use the GPU if available for models that support it. (default: False) -h, --help            show this help message (default: False) --export EXPORT       Export figure into png, jpg, pdf, svg (default: )
 ```